It's exciting to finally get your braces off and move into the retainer

 stage.
 Here are a few things you should know about the different types of

 A retainer keeps your teeth in place after your braces come off.
+Which retainers are best?
+That depends on your specific case.
+Your orthodontist will help you decide which retainer is best for your situation.
 It takes almost

 a year for the periodontal ligaments to solidify into their new positions after